melezhik/outthentic/README.md

 - **captures**

-Note, that story runner does not care about _how many times_ a given check expression is passed in stdout.
+Story runner does not care about _how many times_ a given check expression is found in stdout.

-It's only required that check expression is passed at least once.
+It's only required that at least one line in stdout match the check expression ( this is not the case with text blocks, see later )

-However it's possible to accumulate all stdout matching lines and save them for further processing.
+However it's possible to _accumulate_ all matching lines and save them for further processing:
-Use \`(,)' symbols to capture sub-parts of matching lines:

-        regexp: Hello, my name is (\w+)
+        regexp: (Hello, my name is (\w+))

-See ["captures"](#captures) section for full explanation of a captures:
+See ["captures"](#captures) section for full explanation of a captures mechanism:

 ## Comments, blank lines and text blocks

+Comments and blank lines don't get added to check list.
+See further.

 - **comments**

-    Comment lines start with \`#' symbol, story runner ignores comments chunks when parse story checks:
+    Comment lines start with \`#' symbol, story runner ignores comments chunks when parse story check files:

         # comments could be represented at a distinct line, like here
         The beginning of story